1. Insights & Research

-Senior Advice Strategist, Institutional Investor Group
+Senior Advice Strategist, Vanguard Workplace Solutions

 Mr. Wolf is a senior advice strategist in Vanguard Participant Advice & Wellness.
 His focus is consulting with plan sponsors and consultants on Vanguard's advice and guidance offers for retirement plans.
 Most recently, Mr. Wolf served as head of Investment Services in Vanguard Financial Advisor Services™, leading Vanguard Advisor Portfolio Analytics and Consulting, Vanguard ETF® strategic model portfolios, and a team of national speakers responsible for sharing Vanguard thought leadership.
 Previously, Mr. Wolf led a team of senior financial advisors providing discretionary advice to Vanguard's highest-net-worth individual investors and their families.
 Earlier in his career, he was an investment analyst in Vanguard Portfolio Review Department, a relationship manager to nonprofit clients in Vanguard Institutional Asset Management, and a retirement education specialist in Vanguard Participant Education.
 Evan earned a B.A. from the University of Virginia and an M.B.A. from the Wharton School of the University of Pennsylvania.
 He is a CFP® professional.